insolar/docs/docs/source/requester.rst

             CallParams:memberCreateCallParams {},
             PublicKey: string(pemPublicKey)},
         }
-        // Increment the JSON RPC 2.0 request identifier for future requests: id++
+        // Increment the JSON RPC 2.0 request identifier for future requests. id++

-        // Send the signed member.create request:
+        // Send the signed member.create request.
         newMember := sendSignedRequest(createMemberReq, privateKey)

         // Put the reference to your new member into a variable
-        // to send transfer requests:
+        // to send transfer requests.
         memberReference := newMember["result"].(
           map[string]interface{})["callResult"].(
           map[string]interface{})["reference"].(string)
         fmt.Println("Member reference is " + memberReference)

-        // Get a new seed to form a transfer request: seed = getNewSeed()
+        // Get a new seed to form a transfer request. seed = getNewSeed()
-        // Form a request body for transfer: transferReq := requestBodyWithParams{
+        // Form a request body for transfer. transferReq := requestBodyWithParams{
           JSONRPC: "2.0",
           Method:  "contract.call",